Snippet-Curator/snippet-curator-docs/src/content/index.md

 ---
 title: Install
-description: Installing Recollect
+description:
 ---

-## Installing Recollect

-Install from Mac or Windows app store
+Snippet Curator is provided for free.
+You can install for Mac or Windows.